Wayne Green, Director

 Laura Schultze, Communications Coordinator

-Laura Schultze is the Communications Associate at the Jewish Teen Funders Network.
+Laura Schultze is the Communications Coordinator at the Jewish Teen Funders Network.
 She has lived all over California and moved to New York in 2014.
 Laura has worked many years in Jewish education, working at JCCs, synagogues and Jewish camps.
 Laura is a graduate of San Francisco State University with a BA in Drama, and is one of 23 participants in YESH The Institute at UJA-Federation of New York.
 Funded by the Jim Joseph Foundation, YESH brings together people who are 2-4 years into their careers in the Jewish nonprofit sector, helping them focus their drive to succeed and grow in the field and in their own professional lives.
 Laura lives in Brooklyn and loves writing short plays and filming sketch comedy.

 Jewish Teen Funders Network Steering Committee